-Waveguard – TÜV certified products for protection against electrosmog
+Waveguard – tested products for protection against electrosmog

 Take your radiation protection into your own hands!
-We develop exclusive products for you that create a radiation-reduced environment and enable the use of modern technologies without health consequences.
-This was certified by different studies.
+For this purpose, we at Waveguard develop exclusive products for you, which can enable the use of modern technologies without health consequences.
+Various scientific studies, e.g. from the Bion and Dartsch Institute, indicate the positive biological effectiveness of our technology.
 Do you have any questions about your individual protections?
 We can help you!

 Did you like our article?
 Then feel free to read about the latest developments around the subject of electromagnetic radiation in our Waveguard Blog.